-Board Members and Employees are required to maintain in confidence any confidential information that he or she may have acquired with regard to the Library's clients, systems, business, operations, material, contracts, or any other plans which are not public knowledge.
-He or she shall not disclose to anyone or entity outside the Library any information provided to them by the Library which would impede or reduce the Library's ability to operate its business.
-Specifically, unless written consent from the Library is first secured, he or she shall not disclose or use at any time either during or subsequent to his or her employment, any confidential information of the Library or its clients of which he or she becomes informed during the employment, except as required in his or her duties to the Library.
+Board Members and Employees are required to maintain in confidence any confidential information that they may have acquired with regard to the Library's clients, systems, business, operations, material, contracts, or any other plans which are not public knowledge.
+They shall not disclose to anyone or entity outside the Library any information provided to them by the Library which would impede or reduce the Library's ability to operate its business.
+Specifically, unless written consent from the Library is first secured, they shall not disclose or use at any time either during or subsequent to their employment, any confidential information of the Library or its clients of which they become informed during the employment, except as required in their duties to the Library.